physionetchallenges/physionetchallenges.github.io/2020/index.md

 ## <a name="announcements"></a> Announcements

+__July 29, 2020:__ We have invited two ["wild card"](#wild-card) teams to the Challenge and increased the resources available for training your models.
+See the [FAQ](https://physionetchallenges.github.io/2020/faq) for details.

 __July 1, 2020:__ We are now accepting entries for the official phase of the Challenge.
 For the first time, we are requiring teams to submit their pretrained models and code for training their models.
 See the [full announcement](https://groups.google.com/g/physionet-challenges/c/CS-XVt6vrVE) on the [Challenge forum](https://groups.google.com/g/physionet-challenges/) and the previous two announcements for details.

 __June 24, 2020:__ We have posted an updated SNOMED CT code mapping [here](https://github.com/physionetchallenges/evaluation-2020/blob/master/dx_mapping_scored.csv) and [here](https://github.com/physionetchallenges/evaluation-2020/blob/master/dx_mapping_unscored.csv) and an updated scoring metric in Python [here](https://github.com/physionetchallenges/evaluation-2020).
 See the [full announcement](https://groups.google.com/g/physionet-challenges/c/HKX8YQ36l2w) on the [Challenge forum](https://groups.google.com/g/physionet-challenges/) for details.